-The fields were full of insects and sunlight, the stream did its thing at the foot of the rolling hills and up in the trees you would find this kid, Skoti, with his friends.
-Building tree houses, crawling through bushes, falling off high walls and plunging in to water these children would be a covered in mud, scratches and each of them a mini hero in their own way.
+The fields were full of insects and sunlight (Skoti was even naughty enough to take on the farmers' fields of wheat), the stream did its thing at the foot of the rolling hills and up in the trees you would find this kid, Skoti, with his friends.
+Building tree houses, crawling through bushes, falling off high walls and plunging into water, these children would be a covered in mud, scratches and each of them a mini hero in their own way.

 Fast forward a few years and Skoti develops a keen interest in dance, excelling within contemporary dance, headhunted for the county dance company and then gifted a scholarship to pursue his passion.